Scholarships

 STUDENT SCHOLARSHIPS: Any full-time registered student, whether in kindergarten or Graduate School, is eligible to receive a $100 scholarship.
 (Proof of class schedule/registration must be emailed to monroemandolincamp@gmail.com)

-VIDEO SCHOLARSHIP COMPETITIONThrough generous donors and underwriting, we are proud to announce we have $2400 of Scholarship Prizes to award in 2022!
+VIDEO SCHOLARSHIP COMPETITIONThrough generous donors and underwriting, we are proud to announce we have $2400 of Scholarship Prizes to award!
+MANDOLIN, FIDDLE, BANJO, GUITAR Video Competition: Submit video between April 1-15.
+Winners announced May 15th.

 COMPETITION RULES